Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Results

 To elucidate why the choice of the $c$-n interaction range has such a profound impact on the action of the three-body force on the cross section, we display in \Fig{f4}(a) the wave functions obtained from the Halo EFT description of $^{11}$Be for the $1s_{1/2}$ ground-state (thick black solid line), and for the $d_{5/2}$ (red solid line) and $d_{3/2}$ (black dash-dotted line) resonant states (the wave functions of the resonant states are divided by ten for readability).
 Both resonant wave functions exhibit similar features: at short distance they present a bound-state like peak before starting to oscillate at larger distances.
-However, these peaks appear on the opposite sides of the node of the bound-state wave function located at $r\lesssim 2$~fm.
+However, these peaks appear on the opposite sides of the node of the bound-state wave function located at $r\approx 2$~fm.
 Whereas $u_{d5/2}$ peaks after the node, $u_{d3/2}$ exhibits its maximum at lower radius.

-This selectivity of the $d$ states according to $R_0^{c\rm n}$ value then becomes clear from \Fig{f4}(b) where we plot the overlap of the radial wave functions of the initial $1s_{1/2}$ bound state and the final $d_{5/2}$ or $d_{3/2}$ resonant state, multiplied by the $r$-dependence of an attractive three-body force \eq{e4} \beq I_{dj}(r) = - u_{dj}(r) \left(\frac{r}{R_0^{c\rm n}}\right)^2 e^{-\left(\frac{r}{R_0^{c\rm n}}\right)^2} u_{1s1/2}(r). \eeqn{e6} This integral would appear in a first-order description of the reaction, and it explains the effect of the three-body force seen in \Fig{f3}.
-With a large $R_0^{c\rm n}$, $V_{3b}$ excites the ${}^{11}$Be projectile at large $r$.
-Most of the $I_{d5/2}$ overlap (green dash-dotted line) is located beyond 2~fm, and it clearly exceeds $I_{d3/2}$ (magenta dashed line) there. $I_{d3/2}$ also has a significant short-distance contribution of opposite sign, which reduces the population of the $d_{3/2}$ resonance by the three-body force.
-Thus $\fial^+$ excitation is favored over $\thal^+$ excitation for large $R_0^{c\rm n}$.
-Furthermore, the negative overall contribution of the attractive three-body force in $I_{d5/2}$ interferes constructively with the effect of the nuclear two-body forces, thereby increasing the breakup strength near that resonance.
+This selectivity of the $d$ states according to $R_0^{c\rm n}$ value then becomes clear from \Fig{f4}(b) where we plot the overlap of the radial wave functions of the initial $1s_{1/2}$ bound state and the final $d$ resonant state, multiplied by the $r$-dependence of an attractive three-body force \eq{e4} \beq I_{dj}(r) = - u_{dj}(r) \left(\frac{r}{R_0^{c\rm n}}\right)^2 e^{-\left(\frac{r}{R_0^{c\rm n}}\right)^2} u_{1s_{1/2}}(r). \eeqn{e6} This integral would appear in a first-order description of the reaction, and it explains the effect of the three-body force seen in Figs.~\ref{f2} and \ref{f3}.
+With $R_0^{c\rm n}=1.7$~fm, $V_{3b}$ excites the ${}^{11}$Be projectile at large $r$.
+The dominant part of $I_{d5/2}$ (green dash-dotted line) is located beyond 2~fm, and is negative.
+On the contrary, the major contribution to $I_{d3/2}$ (magenta long-dashed line) is located at short distances, and is positive.
+While the former adds up to the effect of the (attractive) two-body forces, increasing the population of the $d_{5/2}$ resonance, the latter opposes $V_{cT}$ and $V_{{\rm n}T}$, hence reducing the breakup of $^{11}$Be towards its $d_{3/2}$ resonance.
+Accordingly $\fial^+$ excitation is favored over $\thal^+$ excitation for $R_0^{c\rm n}=1.7$~fm [see the green short-dashed lines in Figs.~\ref{f2}(a) and \ref{f3}(a)].
 Similar results are obtained for $R_0^{c\rm n}$ between 2 and 4~fm, provided $V_0^{3b}$ is adjusted appropriately.